Menu

 The VA can deny benefits by determining your disability does not qualify.
 This can be due to an inaccurate evaluation and you may receive a lower disability rating or fail to receive any benefits.
 There are a few reasons you may fail to receive benefits including the following:

-1. You did not provide enough medical evidence;
+1. You did not provide enough medical evidence.

-2. You did not receive the required medical exam called a compensation and pension (C&P) exam;
+2. You did not receive the required medical exam called a compensation and pension (C&P) exam.

 3. You did not show an adequate correlation between your asthma and your military service.

-The C&P exam allows the VA to assess a veteran’s condition.
+The C&P exam allows the VA to assess a veteran’s physical condition.
 Without having the C&P exam, the veteran’s claim will be automatically denied in most cases.

-The VA is often not correct in its decision.
-Our team of highly experienced veteran benefits attorneys can help you review your VA rating and appeal an asthma claim denial so that you can receive the benefits you deserve.
 We can help you create a request for the VA to review their decision by presenting statements, testimony, and other evidence.
 This can also include receiving an Independent Medical Examination (IME) which is similar to the C&P exam but conducted by a private doctor.
-The IME will also generally include a medical nexus opinion if the examiner can link the condition to your military service.

-The IME can give you further evidence to present to the VA.
-The IME doctor can also provide additional evidence supporting your worsening asthma.
 You may also want to explore the potential for non-medical or lay evidence, such as buddy letters or statements from fellow servicemembers who were eyewitnesses to an in-service event that caused your asthma.
 Fellow servicemembers may also be able to testify that they witnessed your asthma getting worse throughout your time in the military.

-The VA determines Disability ratings by applying the criteria in the VA’s Schedule for Rating Disabilities.
-Individual disabilities are assigned separate diagnostic codes.
-Subsequently, disability ratings are based on the average impairment of earning capacity.
 “To evaluate the level of disability and any changes in severity, it is necessary to consider the complete medical history of the veteran’s disability.”
 If there is a doubt pertaining to the veteran’s degree of disability, the courts have stated that the doubt should be resolved in the veteran’s favor.

-For Asthma, a determination will be made as to what percentage you are disabled under Diagnostic Code (DC) 6602.
+For asthma, a determination will be made as to what percentage you are disabled under Diagnostic Code (DC) 6602.

 The VA rates asthma claims from 0% to 100% using the following information to determine the severity of your asthma: